irrwahn/irrvuan/flavor/README.md

 > set to `$ROOTPW`, see above

 * `$_OVL_LOOPD_`
-> set to the loop device node on the host system associated with the
+> set to the loop device node on the build system associated with
-> target image (crucial for MBR boot loader installation)
+> the target image (crucial for MBR boot loader installation)

 * `$_OVL_BOOTP_`
-> set to the host device node associated with the target boot partition
+> set to the build systems's device node associated with the target
+> boot partition

 * `$_OVL_ROOTP_`
-> set to the host device node associated with the target root partition
+> set to the build system's device node associated with the target
+> root partition

 * `$_OVL_APTGETOPT_`
 > set to `$APTGETOPT`, see above